Zerowhizkey/Time-tracking-app/README.md

 ## Choice of styling
 - Styled Components:\
   I've chosen styled components as my styling choice for this assignment.
 I've tried alot of librarys before like MUI, Chakra, Bootstrap..
 And i wanted to try something new that in a way contains something similar to vanilla CSS but with another structure, i also want to focus on seperating the css logic to a seperated file for a cleaner view.
+ - Google Fonts:  \
+  Added Poppin font for a nicer font

 ## Choice of packages
 - vite:\